The Cost of SSL Certificates: What You Need to Know

 - Best For: Websites with multiple subdomains.

-- Details: Wildcard SSL certificates secure a domain and all its subdomains (e.g.,
+- Details: Wildcard SSL certificates secure a domain and all its subdomains, making them a cost-effective solution for businesses with complex website structures.

 6. Multi-Domain SSL Certificates